apssouza22/big-data-pipeline-lambda-arch/iot-springboot-dashboard/README.md

 ```sh
 java -jar iot-springboot-dashboard-1.0.0.jar
 ```
-Open browser and entre http://localhost:8080 to see the Dashboard
+Open browser and enter http://localhost:3000 to see the Dashboard